Supreme Court kills Biden's student debt plan in a setback for millions of borrowers

 Updated June 30, 2023 at 10:42 AM ET

+Follow NPR's live coverage for the latest updates and reaction to this opinion.

+In a highly anticipated decision, the Supreme Court on Friday struck down President Biden's groundbreaking plan to forgive some or all federal student loan debt for tens of millions of Americans.

-By a 6 to 3 vote, the high court ruled that federal law does not authorize the Department of Education to cancel student loan debt.
+By a 6-to-3 vote on ideological lines, the high court ruled that federal law does not authorize the Department of Education to cancel such student loan debt.

+Writing for the majority, Chief Justice John Roberts said: "The authority to 'modify' statutes and regulations allows the Secretary to make modest adjustments and additions to existing provisions, not transform them."

+Siding with the states, Justice Amy Coney Barrett said, in her concurring opinion, said the major questions doctrine "reinforces" the majority's conclusion "but is not necessary to it."

 Last August, President Biden told federal student loan borrowers that the U.S. government would cancel up to $20,000 of debt for low income students who had received a Pell Grant to attend college, and up to $10,000 for the vast majority of remaining borrowers.
 He cited a 2001 law that allows the Secretary of Education "to alleviate the hardship that federal student loan recipients may suffer as a result of national emergencies."
 That is the same law that President Trump used to freeze federal student loan payments and interest accrual due to the COVID pandemic.